blueberrymusic/2D-Animation-and-Interaction/README.md

 and Processing itself, and I hope they will help lots of new people discover the pleasures of making interactive art.
-Since I don't have the time to actively run the course any more, I am very happy to offer you the videos and programs for free.
+Since I don't have the time to actively run the course any more, I am happy to offer you the videos and programs for free.

 I hope you enjoy them, learn from them, and create amazing and wonderful work!